Paulmayock/pauls-potatoes/README.md

 - To protect sensitive information be sure to add your creds.json file to your .gitignore file inside your editor
 - In order to use our google sheets API you need to install two additional dependencies into your project.
 - Copy the following code on the first two lines of your workspace

+### Heroku

+- The requirements.txt file in the IDE must be updated to package all dependencies.
+To do this:

+- Enter the following into the terminal: 'pip3 freeze > requirements.txt'
+- Commit the changes and push to GitHub
+- Sign in to heroku

+- On the heroku dashboard click the create new app button

+- Name the app something unique and choose what region you are in then click create app

+- Go to the settings tab and the config ars section.
+Click reveal config vars

+- In the field for KEY enter the value CREDS in all capitals

+- In the field for VALUE copy and paste the entire contents of your creds.json file from your project.
+Then click add

+- In the field for KEY enter PORT in all capitals, then in the field for VALUE enter 8000.
+Then click add

+- Scroll down to the Buildpacks section and click add buildpack

+- Click Python then save changes

+- Add another buildpack by clicking add buildpack and this time click Nodejs then save changes

+- Make sure that Python appears above Nodejs in the buildpack section.
+If it does not you can click and drag them to change the order

+- Go to the deploy section by clicking deploy from the nav bar at the top of the page

+- On the deployment method section select GitHub and click connect to GitHub

+- Enter the repository name as it is in GitHub and click search

+- Click the connect button next to the repository to link it to heroku

+- To deploy, scroll down and click the deploy branch button

+- Heroku will notify you that the app was successfully deployed with a button to view the app

+- If you want to rebuild your app automatically you can also select the enable automatic deploys button which will then rebuild the app every time you push any changes